 On 16 August 1956, a Grumman F6F-5K Hellcat target drone was sent aloft from the Point Mugu Naval Air Station, in southern California up the Pacific coast from Los Angeles.
 The Hellcat had been one of the great US Navy fighters of the Second World War, but it had been reduced to the status of a target, painted red and flying under radio control.

-The Hellcat actually passed over Los Angeles; of course, shooting it down over the city would have been lunacy and the interceptor crews could only hold their breath and wait for the drone to get clear.
+The Hellcat actually passed over Los Angeles; of course, shooting it down over the city would have been lunacy, so the interceptor crews could only hold their breath and wait for the drone to get clear.
 It finally decided to orbit over the town of Santa Paula, where the interceptor crews tried to get opportunities to take a shot at it.
 They were using automatic fire-control mode, but the fire-control system malfunctioned and they didn't get a single rocket off.

 Then the Hellcat decided to meander for a time, eventually turning back towards Los Angeles.
 The Scorpion crews switched to manual fire control and loosed salvos of rockets at the drone.
 The rockets missed the Hellcat, falling to the ground to start a raging brush fire.
-The Scorpion crews tried again, with no better luck, starting two more brush fires, one of them fueled by oil rigs in the unintended target area.
+The Scorpion crews tried again, with no better luck, starting two more brush fires -- one of them fueled by oil rigs in the unintended target area.

 Finally, as the drone headed toward Palmdale, the Scorpions fired their last rockets at it.
 They missed again.
 This time, the rockets fell into the town of Palmdale.
 A piece of shrapnel smashed through the living-room window of one house, passing through a wall to end up in a cupboard.
 Another fragment passed through a garage and home.
 A car's front end was shredded when a rocket fell in front of it.
 Astoundingly, nobody was hurt.
 Explosive ordnance disposal teams from Edwards Air Force Base picked up 13 dud rockets from around Palmdale.
 It took hundreds of firefighters two days to put out the three brush fires, after the blazes had consumed hundreds of acres.